OfficeDev/office-js-docs-pr/docs/outlook/manifests/define-add-in-commands.md

 ## Sample manifest

-For a full sample manifest, see the [Outlook add-in command demo sample](https://github.com/jasonjoh/command-demo/blob/master/command-demo-manifest.xml) on GitHub.
+For a full sample manifest, see the [Sample Outlook Manifest](https://gist.github.com/mlafleur/95b7ac030bb7a7ae742527e85a36b095) on GitHub.

 ## Additional resources